Michael-Brodsky/PG/projects/readme.md

 A simple stopwatch program that uses Pg components to provide a fully functioning user interface.

 ### ProgrammableThermometer
-A simple programmable digital thermometer with a fully functioning user interface, editable settings and EEPROM storage/recall.
+A programmable digital thermometer with a fully functioning user interface, alarm, editable settings and EEPROM storage/recall.